Time paradoxes

 This is considered to be the classic time paradox.
 If you kill your grandfather at an early age then your father will not be born and neither will you.
 That means you cannot go back in time and kill him.

-You'll find more information on time paradoxes in the third (and fourth) story.
+You'll find more information on time paradoxes in the third (and fourth) stories.

 Ripping Time cover